- Conditions We Treat

 It is vital that you see a doctor as soon as symptoms start appearing as if caught early Dupuytren’s contracture can be treated very effectively by the radiotherapy techniques employed at Cancer Centre London.

-At Cancer Centre London, Dupuytren’s contracture is treated expertly with a two-phase radiotherapy protocol that goes as follows:
+At CCL, Dupuytren’s contracture is treated expertly with a two-phase radiotherapy protocol: